VirgilSecurity/awesome-virgil/README.md

 * Tutorials
   * [Add end-to-end encryption to your application to secure communication](https://developer.virgilsecurity.com/docs/use-cases/v5/encrypted-communication) - In this tutorial, we will help you add end-to-end encryption to your product to secure your messages and user data.
   * [Protect user passwords and data in your database from data breaches](https://developer.virgilsecurity.com/docs/use-cases/v1/passwords-and-data-protection) - Virgil Security’s Password-Hardened Encryption (PHE) service replaces password hashing with a more cryptographic solution that prevents brute-force attacks on passwords and sensitive data stored in the database, and allows developers to instantly render a stolen database useless without any inconvenience to the end users.
-  * [Generate a resotrable key pair based on a user's password](https://developer.virgilsecurity.com/docs/use-cases/v1/brainkey) - Create strong cryptographic keys based on a user's password using Virgil Pythia.
+  * [Generate a restorable key pair based on a user's password](https://developer.virgilsecurity.com/docs/use-cases/v1/brainkey) - Create strong cryptographic keys based on a user's password using Virgil Pythia.
   * [Protect user messages from being decrypted even if the main private key is compromised](https://developer.virgilsecurity.com/docs/use-cases/v4/perfect-forward-secrecy) - In this tutorial, we will help two people or IoT devices to communicate with end-to-end encryption with PFS enabled.
 * Demos
   * [Encryption Demo JS](https://github.com/VirgilSecurity/demo-encryption-js) - A single page React application with Node.js backend demonstrating the use of Virgil Javascript SDK.